Experiential learning resources for the innovative educator

 10) 21st-Century Skill-Building Portfolio

 21st-century skill-building is important and this particular experience is the essence of Experiential Learning Depot.

 Students gain content knowledge, 21st-century skills, and social-emotional skills with this activity.
 They also build their resumes.

-Students organize authentic experiences that help them build elemental 21st-century skills, they reflect on those experiences, and they document the experiences in a portfolio that can be shared with employers, college admissions counselors, etc. Post-New Year's is a great time for students to start building a 21st-century skills portfolio.
+At the beginning of the new year I like to focus on and hammer in the importance of 21st-century skills.
+Students organize and carry out experiences that help them build elemental 21st-century skills, such as creative problem-solving, critical thinking, tech literacy, teamwork, and more.
+After students have completed their skill-building experience, they reflect on it, and document the experience in a portfolio that can be shared with employers, college admissions counselors, and more.
+Post-New Year's is a great time for students to start building a 21st-century skills portfolio.
 Students will be thinking about the past year and the year ahead.
-This project is a great way for seniors to harness the skills they will need in the coming year.

 11) New: Vision Board Calendar Project

 This is a brand new activity that I started with students last year and it has been a big hit!

 The Vision Board Calendar Project, is a hands-on way for students to set personal goals and create a 12-month calendar focused on growth.
 Each month has a theme like health, adventure, or resilience, allowing students to set goals, choose affirmations, and select visuals that inspire them.
 This project not only helps students stay motivated and focused throughout the year but also strengthens classroom dynamics by fostering personal reflection and shared goals.
 The completed calendar serves as a daily reminder of their vision, making it a powerful tool for growth.

 Thanks for stopping by.
 Have a GREAT winter break, and remember to take care of yourself!
 Recuperate!
 You deserve it.
 Happy New Year!